-In Person: Payments of cash or cheque may be made at either Municipal Office.
+In Person: Payments of cash or cheque may be made at the Municipal Office in Wawanesa.
 Please note we do not accept payments by credit card or debit card.

 Mail: Send a cheque or money order payable to the Municipality of Oakland-Wawanesa along with the bottom detachable portion of your tax bill.
-The envelope must be postmarked by Canada Post on or before October 31, to avoid penalty.
+To avoid penalty, payments must be received on or before the due date.

-Mail to: Municipality of Oakland-Wawanesa, Box 28, Nesbitt, Manitoba R0K 1P0
+Mail to: Municipality of Oakland-Wawanesa, Box 278, Wawanesa, Manitoba R0K 2G0

 Post-Dated Cheques: Post-dated cheques dated for the due date or earlier are acceptable.
 Receipts for post-dated cheques cannot be processed until the date of the cheque.